 An easy, fresh cherry scone recipe that anyone can whip up with little effort and ingredients that are always on hand.
-Stock up on cherries and freeze a few pounds for later, because cherry season will be here and gone before you know it and you’ll want these cherry scones again and again.
+Stock up to make this and more fresh cherry recipes – because cherry season will be here and gone before you know it and you’ll want these cherry scones again and again.

 Scones get a bad reputation sometimes as being either dry and crumbly or too dense.
 I was on a mission to have neither, but instead a slightly sweet fresh cherry scone recipe that I would be happy to share with you.

 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.

 Cherry season is so short, about 3-4 weeks actually, that when I see them starting to appear in the markets I can hardly contain myself.
 I go on cherry overload and I know I’m not alone.

 I buy bags and bags of them, but then a few days pass and I realize I haven’t touched them.
 Like most people, I was brought up not to waste food and in professional kitchens, that is a cardinal sin.

 There are a couple of pounds of cherries in my fridge and I’ve eaten my fair share of them as is, but I’d like to actually make something with them!

 Hmmmm… gears turning, little librarian in my head frantically thumbing through cookbooks, whizzing past shelf after shelf on the rolling ladder… Yes, this is what it’s like in my head.

 The cherry recipes are endless and all sound like a great idea, but then it hits me.
 Cherry scones.
 Coming up with a fresh cherry scone recipe was the challenge.